-- (a) Each franchised ambulance service shall provide coverage for the Urbana Fire Department's entire service area. - (b) In addition to the coverage referenced above, each franchised ambulance service shall be required, at the direction of the fire chief, to respond with available ambulances to locations outside of the Urbana/Champaign city limits as part of a response to a request from the State of Illinois or another local governmental unit pursuant to any mutual aid agreement the city has with the State of Illinois or the said unit of local government.
-Said ambulance service shall not be entitled to reimbursement for the costs of its

-- response to said mutual aid request unless, and only to the extent that the city receives payments or reimbursement for said services. - (c) Each ambulance used in a franchised ambulance service that may operate within Urbana shall meet the same design and equipment requirements that the ambulance would be required to meet in order to be licensed by the State of Illinois as an ambulance as those requirements are now or may hereafter be amended. - (d) An ambulance shall be considered available for use by the franchised ambulance service if it is under the sole control of the ambulance service for its sole use and it is operational, stored and dispatched by the ambulance service from within Champaign/Urbana city limits or a location approved by the fire chief.
+- (a) Each franchised ambulance service will shall provide coverage for the Urbana Fire Department's entire service area. in "zones" mutually agreed to by the services and the fire chief.
+Coverage will be defined in the "EMS Response and Deployment Rules and Regulations." - (b) In addition to the coverage provided in the zones referenced above, each franchised ambulance service shall be required, at the direction of the fire chief, to respond with available ambulances to locations outside of the Urbana/Champaign city limits as part of a response to a request from the State of Illinois or another local governmental unit pursuant to any mutual aid agreement the city has with the State of Illinois or the said unit of local government.
+Said ambulance service shall not be entitled to reimbursement for the costs of its response to said mutual aid request unless, and only to the extent that the city receives payments or reimbursement for said services. - (c) Each ambulance used or proposed to be used in a licensed in a franchised manual ambulance service which that may operate within Urbana shall meet the same design and equipment requirements that the ambulance would be required to meet in order to be licensed by the State of Illinois as an ambulance as those requirements are now or may hereafter be amended. - (d) An ambulance shall be considered available for use by the franchised ambulance service if it is under the sole control of the ambulance service for its sole use and it is operational, stored and dispatched by the ambulance service from within Champaign/Urbana city limits or a location approved by the fire chief.